Tools You’ll Need

 - Warm & Natural cotton batting

-- Quilt clips
+- Quilt basting spray

 The video below introduces you to the tools on our list, and where we’ll be using them in our sampler quilt!